jasato89/ironhack_rpgbattlesimulator/README.md

 So, if you want to import a team from a CSV file, you only need to put the file on this directory.

+If you select the options 1 or 2, the following new options will be displayed:

+   1. Normal Mode (Choose your fighters) - Lets you battle, choosing your figthers for each round.

+      For each round, it will appear the fighters that are alive and you have

+   2. Random Mode (The fighters will be chosen randomly) - The battle will take place randomly and immediately.

+   3. Return to Main Menu

+## Screenshots

 ## Authors